Where the cruelty happens

 Here is an overview of the individual countries' situation regarding dog and cat meat.

-FOUR PAWS runs a Saving Pagoda Animals program with local charity Animal Rescue Cambodia.
-This programme focuses on helping animals in pagodas (temples) in and around the capital Phnom Penh.
+FOUR PAWS runs a Saving Pagoda Animals programme with the local charity Animal Rescue Cambodia.
+This programme focuses on helping animals in pagodas (temples) in and around the capital of Phnom Penh.
 Buddhist pagodas are commonly the dumping ground for unwanted animals with many having abandoned dogs and cats living on site.
-Four Paws and Animal Rescue Cambodia help the Pagoda animals by providing food, veterinary care and educating the monks and their staff on how to take care of the animals.
-Unfortunaly Pagoda’s are also the hunting ground for dog and cat thieves who steal animals living in the grounds of the Pagodas for the dog and cat meat trade.
+FOUR PAWS and Animal Rescue Cambodia help the pagoda animals by providing food, veterinary care and educating the monks and their staff on how to take care of the animals.
+Unfortunately, pagodas are also the hunting ground for dog and cat thieves who steal animals living on the grounds of the pagodas for the dog and cat meat trade.